yveskaufmann/DBOpenData2016/README.md

 # installs all dependencies of the web site
 $ bower install

-# hosts the Beautiful of Bikes map on http://localhost:9000
+# hosts the Beauty of Bikes map on http://localhost:9000
 $ gulp serve
 ```
 ##Links